sdmiller/cpu_tsdf/README.md

 efficiently compress free space and scale to larger environments than can fit on a GPU.
 Also comes with a Marching Cube implementation, for extracting the isosurface.

+Note: This tool is meant primarily for exploring the basics of volumetric reconstruction / mocking up ideas in a research setting.
+Everyone says their code is "unoptimized" as a sort of Get Out Of Jail Free Card in academia, but here it's true by design: I represent the volume as a collection of pointers to (abstract) Voxel objects, and make all calls recursively...including I/O calls.
+That has the benefit of being very simple to modify / extend, while seriously hurting performance.
+As such, I'd suggest using cpu_tsdf only as a research tool for figuring out what parameters/architecture you'd like.
+Once you've settled on it, you'll probably want to homebrew your own solution before deploying it in the wild.

 Build Instructions
 ===================
 ```bash